SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/model.md

 ## Smooth Lines

-The `geom_smooth` layer used above can add various kinds of regression lines and confidence intervals.
+The `geom_smooth` layer can add various kinds of regression lines and confidence intervals.
 A `method = 'lm'` argument specifies a linear model.

 Note, however, that with a categorical predictor mapped to an aesthetic element, the `geom_smooth` call would separately perform a linear regression (ANOVA) within each group.
 The call to `aes` must override the "group" aesthetic so the regression is run once.
+Here, we set the group to 0 so that all data points are in the same group instead of split by sex.
 {:.notes}

 ===